 Some of the most common household invaders include but are not limited to:

 The category of “rodents” covers everything from rats to chipmunks.
-These critters, alongside squirrels and mice, can easily make their way into an unprotected basement, whether or not you’re contending with pre-existing damage.
+These critters, alongside squirrels and mice, can find access to an unprotected basement, whether or not you’re contending with pre-existing damage.
 No matter what, these critters make a point of making themselves comfortable—which means your basement is going to suffer from damage.
 Squirrels and chipmunks will make nests up toward your ceiling joints, while mice and rats will settle near the floor and chip away at your drywall and your electrical cords.

 That’s not the end of it, either.
-Mice can carry diseases into your home, as can rats.
+Mice are often disease-ridden, as are rats.
 If you’re not careful, you and your family may find yourselves contending with unexpected illnesses.

 Determining what kind of rodent you’re dealing with in your home can be tricky.
 After all, rodent droppings—the usual sign that you have an unwanted visitor—tend to look the same.
 When in doubt, take a look at the location of the damage you’ve found in your basement.
 If it’s higher up on your wall or settled in a joint, you’re likely dealing with a squirrel or a chipmunk.
 If it’s lower to the ground, you may have a mouse or rat problem.

 Raccoons are too clever for their own good.
 These critters, gifted with opposable thumbs, can get in and out of your home with stunning ease if you haven’t made a point of protecting it.
-Like smaller rodents, raccoons can cause an unprecedented amount of destruction in an open basement.
+Raccoons, like rats, mice, and other smaller rodents can cause an unprecedented amount of destruction in an open basement.
 These critters like to play with your insulation, eat your wiring, and nest wherever they deem to be most convenient.

 Determining whether you’re dealing with a raccoon or a smaller rodent can be a challenge.
 When in doubt, trust your ears.
 Raccoons are large, and they only grow larger once they’ve settled somewhere they feel safe.
 These critters will make a lot of noise once they’ve settled in your home, giving themselves away as they make a mess of your basement.